 We first focus on the results for Sort and WordCount, two jobs at extreme ends of the spectrum.
 Sort is an I/O intensive job while WordCount is processor intensive.
-Figures 6 and 7 plot the observed and predicted completion time for five runs of these jobs when varying N and B. The figures show that the predicted and observed completion times are close throughout, with 8.9% prediction error on average for Sort and 20.5% at the 95th percentile.
+Figures 6(a) and 6(b) plot the observed and predicted completion time for five runs of these jobs when varying N and B. The figures show that the predicted and observed completion times are close throughout, with 8.9% prediction error on average for Sort and 20.5% at the 95th percentile.

 To understand the root cause of the prediction errors, we look at the per-phase completion time.
-Figure 8 presents this breakdown for Sort with varying number of nodes.
+Figure 7 presents this breakdown for Sort with varying number of nodes.
 The bars labeled Obs and Pred represent the observed and predicted completion time respectively.
-The figure shows that the predicted time for
+The figure shows that the predicted time for the map phase is very accurate; most of the prediction error results from the shuffle and reduce phases.